 Well, first of all, eating plants directly is really efficient!
 Think of all the energy saved by not having to grow more plants, on more land, with more resources, just to transport to animals as feed!
 Also, beans are able to get their nitrogen from the atmosphere, due to the activity of microbes that live symbiotically with them.
 Beans can deliver the protein people may otherwise get from meat, so shifting even some portion of meat in the diet to beans can have an enormous positive impact!

-I feel strongly that our food choices matter a lot–both to our health and to the world around us.
-So, not only do our family meals need to be healthy for our bodies, they need to support a sustainable environment.
-Through my research and teaching at UCLA, I have been calculating the carbon footprint and land use requirements of various dietary patterns.
-I have applied these calculations to each recipe presented here, so you can see exactly how the meals stack up, ingredient by ingredient, with respect to greenhouse gas emissions next to comparable meals with less resource-efficient ingredients.
+She has been vegan for 27 years, and thinks of a plant-based diet as a opportunity to make decisions in accordance with her values several times a day.
+Jenny feels strongly that our food choices matter a lot–to our health, to animals, and to a sustainable environment.
+Through her research and teaching at UCLA, she has been calculating the carbon footprint and land use requirements of various dietary patterns.
+She has applied these calculations to each recipe presented here, so you can see exactly how the meals stack up, ingredient by ingredient, with respect to greenhouse gas emissions next to comparable meals with less resource-efficient ingredients.

-Also, as a busy mom, I rely on meals that are very quick to put together, can be customized for picky eaters, and pack up well in thermoses for lunch the next day.
+Also, as a busy mom, she relies on meals that are very quick to put together, can be customized for picky eaters, and pack up well in thermoses for lunch the next day.

 Jennifer Jay earned her B.S., M.S., and Ph.D. in Civil and Environmental Engineering at Massachusetts Institute of Technology.
 For the last fifteen years, she has been a Professor in the Civil and Environmental Engineering Department at the University of California Los Angeles.
 She specializes in the fate and transport of chemical and microbial contaminants in the environment.
 Her research addresses a wide range of topics including coastal water quality, arsenic in groundwater, and environmental proliferation of antibiotic resistance.
 She teaches classes in Aquatic Chemistry, Statistics, Chemical Fate and Transport, and Food: A Lens for Environment and Sustainability.
 She was awarded the Presidential Early Career Award in Science and Engineering, and an engineering school-wide award for excellence in teaching.
 In addition, she was the Pritzker Fellow for Environmental Sustainability and a Carnegie Fellow for Civic Engagement in Higher Education.
 Jennifer also directs the Center for Environmental Research and Community Engagement (CERCE), a UCLA Center that addresses community-based environmental research questions in under-served communities in Los Angeles.